-Season two of You has finally arrived, ending with more murderous twists and turns than you could have ever imagined.
+Season two of You contained more murderous twists and turns than you could have ever imagined.
 Joe finds a woman literally named Love in his idea of a hopeless place — Los Angeles.
 While escaping from his past (hello, Candace), the devilish serial killer finds himself in yet another elaborate block tower of lies, which all comes tumbling down by the jaw-dropping finale.
 Does Joe get his dark happily ever after?
 Well, kind of.
-Here's the deal with where season two leaves all the main characters and how it creates a potential setup for a third season.
+Here's the deal with where season two leaves all the main characters before you start watching season three on 15 Oct.

 The Truth About Joe's Childhood

 The second season reveals a lot about Joe's childhood, especially regarding his early family life.
 Joe's father was abusive toward Joe and his mother.
 One day, when hearing his dad hurt his mom, a young Joe shot his father in the chest.
 In a flashback at the end of the finale, he gets separated from his mother and put in a group home.

 Delilah figures out that Joe killed the pervy Henderson and tracks down his cage in Los Angeles.
 Because he has a nanny cam, Joe finds her there and locks her in, promising to release her once he finds a way to escape.
 However, he discovers her bloody, dead body in the cage after tripping on acid with Forty.

 Candace, after pretending to be Forty's girlfriend and confessing to Love about Joe (who frames her as a stalker), reenters the scene when she hooks up with Forty on the acid-trip night.
 She finds out about Delilah, bringing Love to the cage and locking Joe in there.
 Right when we think Love and Candace are going to get out, Love stabs her in the neck and kills her.

 The Deal With Love